MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-macOS.md

 - Install using [Homebrew][brew].
 Homebrew is the preferred package manager for macOS.
 - Install PowerShell via [Direct Download](#installation-via-direct-download)
 - Install from [binary archives](#binary-archives).

-After installing PowerShell, you should install [OpenSSL](#installing-dependencies).
-OpenSSL is needed for PowerShell WSMan remoting.

 If the `brew` command is not found, you need to install Homebrew following [their instructions][brew].